 What makes it an ugly fish: Flat-looking shark with a “shaggy beard”

-The wobbegong is a type of carpet shark.
+The wobbegong (Orectolobidae) is a species of carpet shark.
 The sharks prefer to live in tropical waters around the Pacific Ocean and the eastern Indian Ocean.

 Where it is found: Warm waters worldwide